grodansparadis/vscp-doc-spec/class1.protocol.md

 Part of the VSCP boot-loader functionality.
 This is the negative response after a node received a [CLASS1.PROTOCOL, Type=15 (Start block data transfer)](./class1.protocol.md#type15) event (a part of a block).
-It is sent by the node as a validation that it can handle the block data transfer.
+It is sent by the node as a validation that it can't handle the block data transfer.

 ----